codeporting-translator/Docs/en/native/cs2cpp/release-notes/2022/codeporting-native-cs2cpp-22-3.md

 1. The iterators provided by the IEnumerable class and the duck-typed collections were improved.
 The performance was raised for those implemented via the native C++ containers, and the assignment to the referenced element was supported where possible.
 1. The new `build_cs_projects` option was supported by the porter.
 1. The definitions of some attributes were fixed.
 The `AttributeUsage` mask was updated.
-1. The method overloads were added to numerous classes that allow using `ArrayView` where only `ArrayPtr` was supported previously.
+1. The method overloads were added to numerous classes.
+These support `ArrayView`-typed parameters where only `ArrayPtr` was supported previously.
 1. The default messages of the exception classes were put in line with the .Net behavior.
 No language-specific messages are supported at the moment.

 ## Minor fixes ##